In crypto, we have a lot of sayings, but two that I feel hold true above all else as they pertain directly to crypto safety are:

-- Centralization – Users keep their crypto on an exchange that gets hacked, or on a platform that goes bust and loses their crypto.
+- Centralization - Users keep their digital currency on an exchange that gets hacked, or on a platform that goes bust and loses their crypto.
 This is why self-custody is so important as that is the only way that a user can truly control and have authority over their funds.

 - Lost Private Keys/Seed Phrase - This is the #1 most important step in self-custody.
 If you are going to take responsibility for your funds you need to make sure you have this recovery phrase stored someplace safe, secret, and offline.
 If the recovery seed phrase is lost or forgotten, nobody can help recover those funds.
 Much of this article will be focused on best practices for securing a recovery phrase.